 We utilize third-party insurance subject to varying retention levels of self-insurance, which management considers prudent.
 Such self-insurance relates to losses and liabilities primarily associated with medical claims, workers' compensation claims and general, product, vehicle and environmental liability.
 Losses are accrued based upon management's estimates of the aggregate liability for claims incurred using certain assumptions followed in the insurance industry and based on past experience.
 The primary assumption utilized is actuarially determined loss development factors.
 The loss development factors are based primarily on historical data.
-Our self insurance reserves could be affected if future claim developments differ from the historical trends.
+Our self-insurance reserves could be affected if future claim developments differ from the historical trends.
 We believe changes in health care costs, trends in health care claims of our employee base, accident frequency and severity and other factors could materially affect the estimate for these liabilities.
 We continually monitor changes in employee demographics, incident and claim type and evaluate our insurance accruals and adjust our accruals based on our evaluation of these qualitative data points.
 We are liable for the development of claims for our previously disposed of retail propane operations, provided they were reported prior to August 1, 2012.
-The following table summarizes CEQP's and CMLP's self-insurance reserves at December 31, 2020 and 2019 (in millions):
+The following table summarizes CEQP's and CMLP's self-insurance reserves (in millions):

-C EQP CN sLΡ
+CEQP

-December 31, December 31,
+December 31, December 31, 1,

-2020 2019 2020 2019
+2021 2020 2021 2020

-Self-insurance reserves (1) \$ 7.7 \$ 9.7 \$ 6.7 \$ 8.3
+Self-insurance reserves (1) \$ 5.5 \$ 7.7 \$ 4.7 \$ 6.7

-(1) At December 31, 2020, CEQP and CMLP classified approximately \$4.8 million and \$4.1 million, respectively of these reserves as other long-term liabilities on their consolidated balance sheets
+(1) At December 31, 2021, CEQP and CMLP classified approximately \$3.5 million and \$2.9 million, respectively of these reserves as other long-term liabilities on their consolidated balance sheets.